Merck Sharp & Dohme Manufacturing Plant Expansion

 Organic synthesis plant

-Ballydine is an organic synthesis plant where production is carried out in two phases.
-These are known as the "Wet" and "Dry" phases.
-In the "Wet" section of the manufacturing building, liquid and solid raw materials are mixed and processed.
-The final product is then refined and packaged in the "Dry" or finishing section of the building.
+Ballydine is an organic synthesis plant, which carries out production in wet and dry phases.
+In the wet phase, liquid and solid raw materials are mixed and processed.
+The final product is then refined and packaged in the dry phase or finishing section.

-A typical product manufacturing cycle includes chemical reaction, extraction, separation, distillation, filtration and isolation stages in the wet section, followed by drying, milling, blending and packaging in the dry area before dispatch to the finished product warehouse.
+A typical product manufacturing cycle includes chemical reaction, extraction, separation, distillation, filtration and isolation in the wet stage, followed by drying, milling, blending and packaging in the dry stage before dispatch to the finished product warehouse.

-A modern computer system is used to control all processes throughout the entire pharmaceutical facility.
-This ensures not only product quality, but also the plant's impeccable safety performance and environmental safeguards.
+A computer system is used to control all processes throughout the entire pharmaceutical facility.
+This ensures both product quality, a high safety performance and environmental safeguards.

 New investment

-"In November 2006 a new investment was announced at the Ballydine plant for a new formulation R&D and Manufacturing facility."
+“In November 2006 a new investment was announced at the Ballydine Co Tipperary plant for a new formulation research and development (R&D) and Manufacturing facility.”

-In November 2006 a new investment was announced at the Ballydine plant for a new formulation R&D and Manufacturing facility, which will help to secure the future of the plant and mean further employment in the region.
+In November 2006, a new investment was announced at the Ballydine Co Tipperary plant for a new formulation research and development (R&D) and manufacturing facility, which will help to secure the future of the plant and mean further employment in the region.

 The construction of the new facility was initiated in 2007.
 The plant was officially inaugurated in September 2011.

-A further €6m investment is being planned for extending the capacity of the plant.
+A further €6m investment is being planned to extend the capacity of the plant.

 New facility

-The investment was for two specific areas of activity: an R&D centre that develops innovative platforms for the formulation of products used in late-stage clinical trials; and a pharmaceutical manufacturing facility that enables the production of tablets and capsules.
-The investment created 70 new positions over the next three years, and is expected to create another 50 as new products are developed.
+The investment was intended to establish an R&D centre to develop innovative platforms for the formulation of products used in late-stage clinical trials, and a pharmaceutical manufacturing facility to enable the production of tablets and capsules.

-Six new drugs are being developed at the facility for the treatment hepatitis C and cholesterol/type 2 diabetes in combination.
+Six new drugs are being developed at the facility for the treatment hepatitis C and cholesterol/Type two diabetes in combination.